 End-of-life care and hospice

 When the time comes, it’s natural to worry about end-of-life issues.
 You may also have questions about hospice care.
 We have some information that may help.

 Learn about end-of-life care and hospice.

 You’re not alone

 Many women and men have been where you are today.
-In fact, it’s estimated there were more than 168,000 women living with metastatic breast cancer in the U.S. in 2020 .
+It’s estimated there were more than 168,000 women living with metastatic breast cancer in the U.S. in 2020 (most recent estimate) .